japila-books/apache-spark-internals/docs/scheduler/TaskSetManager.md

 Internally, `canFetchMoreResults` increments the internal <<totalResultSize, totalResultSize>> with the input `size` (which is the size of the result of a task) and increments the internal <<calculatedTasks, calculatedTasks>>.

-If the current internal <<totalResultSize, totalResultSize>> is bigger than the xref:ROOT:configuration-properties.adoc#maxResultSize[maximum result size], `canFetchMoreResults` prints out the following ERROR message to the logs:
+If the current internal <<totalResultSize, totalResultSize>> is bigger than the ROOT:configuration-properties.md#maxResultSize[maximum result size], `canFetchMoreResults` prints out the following ERROR message to the logs:

 ```
 Total size of serialized results of [calculatedTasks] tasks ([totalResultSize]) is bigger than spark.driver.maxResultSize ([maxResultSize])
 ```

-NOTE: `canFetchMoreResults` uses xref:ROOT:configuration-properties.adoc#spark.driver.maxResultSize[spark.driver.maxResultSize] configuration property to control the maximum result size.
+NOTE: `canFetchMoreResults` uses ROOT:configuration-properties.md#spark.driver.maxResultSize[spark.driver.maxResultSize] configuration property to control the maximum result size.
 The default value is `1g`.

 In the end, `canFetchMoreResults` <<abort, aborts>> the <<taskSet, TaskSet>> and returns `false`.

 Otherwise, `canFetchMoreResults` returns `true`.

-NOTE: `canFetchMoreResults` is used exclusively when `TaskResultGetter` is requested to  xref:scheduler:TaskResultGetter.adoc#enqueueSuccessfulTask[enqueue a successful task].
+NOTE: `canFetchMoreResults` is used exclusively when `TaskResultGetter` is requested to  scheduler:TaskResultGetter.md#enqueueSuccessfulTask[enqueue a successful task].